Serene00/GettingCleaningDataAssginment/README.md

 - 'y_train.txt': Activity level for the training data.

-- 'subject_test.txt': subject number for the test data.
+- 'subject_test.txt': Subject number for the test data.

-- 'subject_train.txt': subject number for the train data.
+- 'subject_train.txt': Subject number for the train data.